25 Things to Do Around Nagoya & Where to Stay

-1 / Nagoya Central Area / all year round
+1 / NAGOYA CENTRAL AREA / all year round

 The areas immediately around and nearby Nagoya Station are full of dining, shopping and accommodation options making it a great area to stay and play.
 Numerous large hotels are located in this area, with accommodation ranging from high-end to budget.
 For further information about accommodation in Nagoya, please refer to our ‘Nagoya Area’ hotel page.
 To the east of the station, Sakae is known for its large department stores and shopping centres – including Matsuzakaya, Sunshine Sakae, Nadya Park and Mitsukoshi – and many restaurants.
 From the station, Sakae is around 20 to 30 minutes on-foot or only a 5-minute subway ride to Sakae Station or Hisayaodori Station.

-2 / Nagoya Station & JR Central Tower / all year round
+2 / NAGOYA STATION & JR CENTRAL TOWER / all year round

 The area immediately around and above Nagoya Station is heavily built-up and includes JR Central Towers.
 Completed in 1999, the Office Tower rises to 245 metres while the somewhat smaller Hotel Tower sits nearby.
 The lower floors of the towers house a range of facilities including the station itself (1F), a vast Takashimaya department store (2F to 11F), and Tower Plaza shopping centre including around 40 restaurants (12F to 13F).
 Above those floors, the Hotel Tower is home to a Marriott Hotel while the Office Tower is occupied by many companies.
 While this may not be of interest to international visitors, the ‘Panorama Salon’ at the top of the Office Tower includes a wine bar, café and day spa offering great views of the city.

 Opened 2017, JR Gate Tower connects to JR Central Tower and contains further large departments stores, shopping, Nagoya JR Gate Tower Hotel and more.
 As such, basing yourself in this area is a great option to get the most out of your time in Nagoya.